labex-labs/open-source-labs/react/30-seconds-of-react/lab-slider/step1.md

 In the `Slider` component, set the `type` of the `<input>` element to `"range"` to create a slider.
 Use the `defaultValue` prop passed down from the parent as the uncontrolled input field's initial value.
 Use the `onChange` event to fire the `onValueChange` callback and send the new value to the parent.

-Here's the revised code for the `Slider` component:
+Here's the code for the `Slider` component:

 ```jsx
 const Slider = ({